Rosemary Tuck: Career

 Naxos reissued a compilation album of her Marco Polo Ketelbey recordings in 2021.
 Titled A Dream Picture, it was Scala Radio's Album of the Week in July that year.

 During 2021 she commissioned a piano concerto from Australian composer Andrew Schultz drawing on an earlier uncompleted work by Richard Meale, with assistance from the Australian Music Foundation.
+She gave the world premiere performance in London's Cadogan Hall on October 15, 2025 with the New London Orchestra under Adrian Brown.

 She has been on the committee of the Tait Memorial Trust since 2004, assisting young Australian and New Zealand Artists.

 Personal life

 Rosemary is married to the psychologist Roy Shuttleworth.